The Greater the Shaking…

 Jerusalem, Israel

 One recent testimony reflects the human reality behind these headlines.
 A resident whose building was struck by a missile described covering his baby with his body moments before the explosion.
-The apartment filled with shattered glass, and though his family was lightly injured, they survived.
-The three lower floors of the building were completely destroyed, killing four people, and his family lived just one floor above the area of impact.
+The apartment filled with shattered glass.
+His family, though lightly injured, survived.
+The three lower floors of the building were completely destroyed, killing four people; and his family lived just one floor above the area of impact!
 Later he said, “I am not a believing person, but there is a strong feeling here of a great miracle.
 There was divine protection.”
-Even in the midst of destruction, language of providence and miracle emerges.
-Moments like these often lead people to reconsider questions of faith.
+In the midst of destruction, the language of supernatural providence emerges; people reconsider questions of faith.

-We have seen similar patterns even in recent events.
-During the Iranian attack in April 2025, when hundreds of missiles and drones were launched toward Israel in a single night, data later showed that the number one internet search in Israel that night was “Psalms.”
-This is significant.
+We see a similar pattern in this war.
+During the Iranian attack in April 2025, when hundreds of missiles and drones were launched toward Israel in a single night, the number one internet search in Israel that night was “Psalms.”
+Why?
 In Judaism, it is customary to read Psalms in a devotional posture towards God.
-Faithful Orthodox Jews (at least those who use a smartphone!) already had them open in their homes or on their devices.
-But this sudden spike on that night suggests something different — people who do not normally pray turning instinctively toward God and His word.
-In moments of fear, something deep within awakens.
-Hearts that may have been spiritually distant begin searching for words of comfort, protection, and hope.
-As it came to be said during WWI: “there are no atheists in the trenches.”
+Faithful Orthodox Jews already had the Psalms open.
+So, that sudden spike showed people who do not normally pray, turning instinctively toward God and His Word.
+In moments of fear, something awakens deep within.
+Spiritually distant hearts begin searching for words of comfort, protection, and hope.
+As it came to be said during WWI: “There are no atheists in the trenches.”

 This pattern is not limited to Israel.
 In recent years, reports from Iran have described a surprising development.
-Despite severe restrictions and persecution, underground fellowships, personal encounters, and digital outreach have contributed to a growing number of Iranians turning to faith in Yeshua.
-Much of this growth is difficult to measure and largely hidden, yet multiple studies and ministries describe an expanding network of house churches and seekers across the country.
-In a region marked by political tension and religious pressure, Iran has become an unexpected place of spiritual curiosity.
+Despite severe restrictions and persecution, a growing number of Iranians are turning to faith in Yeshua.
+This growth is largely hidden, yet multiple studies and ministries describe an expanding network of house churches and seekers across Iran.
+Due to extreme government oppression, religious and otherwise - Iran has become a place of spiritual hunger.

 Both Scripture and modern history reflect this same dynamic.
 The prophet Haggai records the Lord saying, “I will shake all nations, and the desire of all nations shall come” (Haggai 2:7).
 Yeshua spoke of wars, turmoil, and instability, and in the same context described the gospel being preached to all nations (Matthew 24:6–14).
 In the book of Acts, persecution in Jerusalem scattered the believers, and “those who were scattered went everywhere preaching the word” (Acts 8:4).
 The shaking accelerated the spread of the message.